 Prayer for Today

 God, teach me to see my spouse through Your eyes.
 Help me to see him as a man of God.
 Protect us from becoming indifferent to one another.
 Give us Your grace to keep our marriage alive and happy.
-May our marriage be a source of joy and blessing.
+So may our marriage be a source of joy and blessing.
 I ask this in Jesus’ name.
 Amen.

 Also read: Devotional for February 4